 Learn how to make homemade strawberry almond milk right in your kitchen!
-This easy recipe will give you a tasty dairy-free alternative to regular milk that's infused with strawberry flavor.
-Pour it over cereal, use it in oatmeals and smoothies or simply drink it straight from a glass.
+It features raw almonds (or store-bought almond milk) and strawberries blended together to give you a tasty dairy-free alternative to regular milk that's infused with strawberry flavor.
+Pour it over cereal, use it in oatmeals and smoothies or simply drink it straight by the glass.
+Easy and 100% vegan.

 What you will need to make strawberry almond milk